lucasalcs/dataset_df/README.md

    - Visualize the score distribution.

 **Note:** Make sure to update any file paths (e.g., where your audio files are located) in the notebook if needed.

+## Evaluation Tools

+The `deepfake_eval` directory contains Python modules such as `metrics.py` and `plotting.py` which can be used for evaluation tasks.

+Additionally, the `examples/evaluation/` directory contains example notebooks for evaluating specific models on the `brspeech_df` dataset:
+- `examples/evaluation/aasist_eval_on_brspeech_df.ipynb`
+- `examples/evaluation/sls_eval_on_brspeech_df.ipynb`
+- `examples/evaluation/ssl_eval_on_brspeech_df.ipynb`

+These notebooks demonstrate how to:
+- Load model scores and corresponding labels.
+- Calculate metrics such as EER (Equal Error Rate).
+- Visualize score distributions and error rates.

+Users can adapt these examples or use the modules in `deepfake_eval` to build custom evaluation pipelines for their deepfake detection models.
+The core evaluation logic previously found in `eval_metrics.ipynb` and `df_detection_evaluation.ipynb` can be replicated or extended using these resources.

 ## Citation